LuisPalacios/Common-iOS_OSX-Framework/README.md

 ### Step 5: Make headers public

-Once you've created your framework header file and have the Common files, you just need to make it them "public" header.
+Once you've created your framework header file you need to make the Common headers "public".
 Public headers are headers that will be copied to the .framework and can be imported by those using your framework.
-This differs from "project" headers which will *not* be distributed with the framework.
+These differs from "project" headers which will *not* be distributed with the framework.
 This distinction is what allows you to have a concept of public and private APIs.

 **Xcode 5:**
 Add Build Phases from the menu.
 Click on Editor > Add Build Setting -> Add Copy Headers.
 Note: If the menu options are grayed out, you'll need to click on the whitespace below the Build Phases to regain focus and retry.